suneeta-mall/suneeta-mall.github.io/_posts/2019-12-23-Reproducible-ml-pipeline-k8s.md

 **C**hange **A**nything **C**hanges **E**verything (CAKE) principle <sub>-[Scully et al][scully_2015]</sub> is
 real in ML.
-Also, 100% reproducible ML code comes at a cost of speed - something not at disposal for us.
-We need to version control everything - so we explain, understand and reclaim ML outcome.
+Also, 100% reproducible ML code comes at a cost of speed - a non-negotiable aspect in today's time.
+If  we cannot be 100% and change is evident, then the only way to maintaining explainability, understanding, trust &  confidence is through version control everything.

 >![](/images/git_2x.png)
 *Figure 1: Version control explained by [XKCD][git_xkcd]*